Board of Trustees

 Linda Dukes-Campbell received her Bachelor’s degree in Psychology from Central State University in 1975, and completed the first year of her Master’s degree in Journalism from Ohio University in 1976.
 She has nearly 20 years of broadcasting experience, having worked as a reporter, News and Public Affairs Director, and Assistant to the General Manager of WEWS TV-5 in Cleveland, Ohio.
 At WEWS, she brought to the station “A World of Difference,” and 18-month prejudice reduction campaign; and conceived and co-produced the national Emmy Award winning special “Color Blind.”

-Ms. Dukes-Campbell has been employed with the NASA Glenn Research Center in Cleveland since 1991 where she serves as Chief of the Office of Community and Media Relations.
+Ms. Dukes-Campbell was employed with the NASA Glenn Research Center in Cleveland for 22 years where she served as Chief of the Office of Community and Media Relations.
 At NASA Glenn Research Center, she was the Honor Award recipient for the Exceptional Service Medal in 1996 and 2008.

 Della Green of Kettering is retired from the Cleveland City School District where she served as Director of the Division of Certified Personnel.
 During her years of service, she received many awards and honors.
 She graduated from Case Western Reserve University with a Master's degree in Education, and from Fisk University with a Bachelor's degree in Psychology and a minor in Education.